Why Diversity is Valuable

 This college is ranked at #2,617 in male to female diversity nationwide.
 The undergraduate population is comprised of 8 males and 894 females.

 Analyze Male/Female Diversity at Agnes Scott

-Where available, the chart below will include the male to female ratio among Agnes Scott's faculty, as well as students.
+Where available, the chart below will include the male to female ratio among Agnes Scott's undergraduate students.

 Above Average Location Diversity